-Deviation from the ship-assist towage matrices
+Deviation from the ship-assist towage matrix

-The considerable variations in vessel size, type, condition, and degree of manoeuvring capability mean that the recommended number of tugs from the ship-assist towage matrices may be more or less than the safe and appropriate number of tugs required for a particular vessel in particular circumstances.
+Owing to the considerable variations in vessel size, type, condition, and degree of manoeuvring capability, the recommended number of tugs from the ship-assist towage matrix may be more than the safe minimum number of tugs required for a particular vessel in particular circumstances.
+Accordingly, the master may order the recommended number of tugs specified in the towage matrix or consult a pilot.
+Through the pilot consultation process, the pilot and master may, using their professional judgment, agree to deviate from the recommendations of the towage matrix to establish a safe and appropriate level of tug assistance for the vessel in particular circumstances.

-Likewise, the prevailing conditions within the Harbour may result in the actual required level of tug assistance for a particular vessel in particular circumstances being more or less than the recommended number of tugs from the ship-assist towage matrices.

-Furthermore, the Harbour Master may direct that a vessel uses tug assistance exceeding the recommendations of the towage matrices.
+Likewise, conditions relating to the vessel or the prevailing conditions within the Harbour may result in the required level of tug assistance exceeding the recommendations of the towage matrix.
+Furthermore, the Harbour Master may direct that a vessel uses tug assistance exceeding the recommendations of the towage matrix.